-Rank of pre eference / ca ategorisation of effects Option 1: Dispersed High Option 2: Dispersed Med+60% Option 3: Concentrat ed Med Option 4: Dispersed Med Option 5: Dis Med SustTran Summary of potential significant effects Accessibility 2 3 5 4 1 Options 1, 2, 3 and 5 which direct an increased level of housing provision to the five largest settlements in the National Park (Lewes, Petersfield, Midhurst, Petworth and Liss) will promote accessibility through directing housing to the settlements with the broadest range of services and facilities.
+Rank of pre efe rence / ca ategorisation of effects Option 1: Dispersed High Option 2: Dispersed Med+60% Option 3: Concentrat ed Med Option 4: Dispersed Med Option 5: Dis Med SustTran Summary of potential significant effects Accessibility 2 3 5 4 1 Options 1, 2, 3 and 5 which direct an increased level of housing provision to the five largest settlements in the National Park (Lewes, Petersfield, Midhurst, Petworth and Liss) will promote a accessibility through directing housing to the settlements with the broadest range of services and facilities.
 In relation to the smaller settlements in the National Park, the options which promote a more dispersed pattern of development (Options 1, 2, 4 and 5) will support the viability of local services in these settlements.
 This will promote local residents' accessibility to these facilities.
 Option 3 through limiting development to the five largest settlements, is unlikely to reinforce support for existing services and facilities in the smaller settlements in the National Park.
-For those living in the smaller settlements of the National Park, this may lead to negative effects in relation to this Sustainability Theme through limiting accessibility to local amenities in the longer-term, should local facilities close as a result of lower levels of new housing development, although there are many other factors affecting service viability.
+For those living in the smaller settlements of the National Park, this may lead to negative effects in relation to this Sustainability Theme through limiting accessibility.
 Overall, Option 5 is the best performing in relation to accessibility.
-Through both 1) supporting existing services in smaller settlements, and 2) locating new development in the core settlements with good sustainable transport links, thereby promoting access by non-car modes to services and facilities.
-This will lead to some positive effects in relation to this Sustainability Theme but this is tempered by the fact that the option will not, in all cases, promote accessibility through directing housing to the settlements with the broadest range of services and facilities.
+Through both 1) supporting existing services in smaller settlements, and 2) locating new development in the core settlements with good sustainable transport links, thereby promoting access by non-ca modes to services and facilities.
+This will lead to some positive effects in relation to this sustainabile to some positive effects in relation to this sustainabile to some positive effects in relation to this sustainabile to some positive effects in relation to this sustainabile to some positive effects in relation to this sustainabile to some positive effects in relation to this sustainabile to some positive effects in relation to this sustainability Theme but this is tempered by the fact that the option will not, in all cases promote accessibility through directing housing to the settlements with the broadest range or services and facilities.